woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

    *Simplified linestring intersecting a polygon*

-The DE9IM information in SQL would be as follows:
+With the simplified line and polygon, we can turn the line and polygon into short well-known text versions, and generate the DE9IM information in SQL as follows:

 .. code-block:: sql